SCIM

 In this section, we'll walk through implementing SCIM with Okta, focusing on production-grade implementation for B2B applications.
 The goal is to automate user provisioning and sync with minimal setup.

 We’ll build a Python-based web app that stores users in a local database.
 To make this accessible over the internet, we’ll use Tailscale to expose the app securely.
 Next, we’ll configure an Okta SAML app, enabling provisioning for seamless SCIM integration.
+The Okta application is configured to automate user provisioning and synchronization with the custom app, streamlining group and membership management.
 Finally, we’ll add a new user in Okta and watch as that user is automatically reflected in our local app, demonstrating the power of SCIM.

 This example will demonstrate how large teams can be seamlessly onboarded, deprovisioned, and managed within your application, reducing the burden on IT administrators.